arnavk/Resume/resume.md

 # Open Source Contributions (Selected)

-* [**TwitterCLDR**](https://github.com/twitter/twitter-cldr-js) - Regular contributor to Twitter’s open source JavaScript implementation of the ICU (International Components for Unicode) that uses the Common Locale Data Repository to format dates, plurals, and more.
-Implemented features such as Text Segmentation, Unicode Regex Parser, Rule-based number formatting etc.
+* [**TwitterCLDR**](https://github.com/twitter/twitter-cldr-js) - Added features such as Text Segmentation, Unicode Regex Parser, Rule-based number formatting, etc to Twitter's open source library for tools to work with Unicode in JavaScript.
 * [**raven-python**](https://github.com/getsentry/raven-python) - Added per message capture-sampling and support for logging filters and exclusions for Flask.
 * [**txconnpool**](https://github.com/zopim/txconnpool) - Added support to create a connection pool to a pool of servers rather than just 1.
 * [**blinker**](https://github.com/zopim/blinker) - Added support for sending signals without propagating resulting exceptions and support for connecting via multiple objects in a single decorator.